7 ways to recover abandoned carts

 • Offer incentives and discounts

-• Show urgency and shortage messages
+• Display urgency and scarcity messages

 • Simplify the payment process